 (4) human prophecy that supersedes, or is contrary to, the Scripture;

 (5) any introduction of psychology and philosophy which is contrary to Scripture and is in substance “according to the tradition of men, according to the basic principles of the world, and not according to Christ” into biblical teaching;

 (6) “Open Theism” or “Freewill Theism” which reduces God’s timeless, unchanging, dynamic nature, and exhaustive foreknowledge of future free decisions, to creaturely modes of being and operation;

 (7) the “Emergent Church” movement insofar as it departs from the historic orthodox Christian doctrines in favor of postmodernism;

 (8) the Contemplative Prayer (CP) and Spirituality movement insofar as it incorporates alien eastern philosophies of religion, pantheism, and panentheism into a believer’s communication with God, or the “emptying” of the mind and the vain repetition of words;

 (9) the overemphasis of spiritual gifts, experiential signs and wonders to the exclusion of biblical teaching.

-(10) the attempt by anyone (including Christian scholars and academic institutions) to utilize critical theories of understanding and classifying the Scriptures which leads to relativizing and/or dehistoricizing of the biblical text.
+(10) the attempt by anyone (including Christian scholars and academic institutions) to utilize critical theories of understanding and genre classification of the Scriptures which leads to relativizing and/or dehistoricizing of the biblical text.